BrunoArsioli/llama-optimus/README.md

 ## How it works

+- By default, starts with a warm-up (check why a warm up is needed)

 - By default, starts by estimating your hardware's max `-ngl` (GPU layers) for a given model.
 If you know your max, use `--ngl-max` to skip this step.

 - Uses Optuna to search for the best combination of `llama.cpp` flags (batch size, ubatch, threads, ngl, etc).